erkaobao/math/_activities/gt2024spring.md

   - In this talk, we will first introduce an invariant Morse-Bott-Smale chain complex for closed $T^l$-manifolds with a special type of $T^l$-invariant Morse-Bott functions.
 Then, we will establish a chain complex isomorphism between our $T^l$-invariant Morse-Bott-Smale complex and the Witten instanton complex.
 Finally, if time permits, we will mention the estimates of eigenvalues of the Witten Laplacian, which motivates one of our ongoing projects.

+- Roman Krutowski

+  - I will define Heegaard Floer symplectic cohomology (HFSH), a novel invariant which serves as a closed string analog of the higher-dimensional Heegaard Floer homology.
+One may view it as a Floer invariant associated with a problem of Hamiltonian motion of multiple identical particles.
+This invariant can also be regarded as a deformation of a k-th symmetric version of symplectic cohomology, given by counting curves of higher genus.
+I will also introduce a multiloop Morse complex of a manifold, which is a Morse-theoretic counterpart of HFSH.
+At last, I will show that HFSH of a cotangent bundle T^*M is isomorphic to the cohomology of the multiloop complex of M. This result generalizes Viterbo's isomorphism theorem to the setting of multiple particles.